Taco Soup

-• Ground Beef: take care you use lean ground beef or see substitutions below.
+• Ground Beef: Use lean ground beef or see substitutions below.

-• Homemade Taco Seasoning: we create homemade taco seasoning with chili powder, ground cumin, dried oregano, smoked paprika, salt and pepper.
+• Homemade Taco Seasoning: The adept seasoning is made with chili powder, ground cumin, dried oregano, smoked paprika, salt and pepper.
 This custom blend adds the perfect punch of flavor.
-You may substitute with 1 pouch (2 tbsp) taco seasoning and then adjust seasonings to taste.
+You may substitute with 1 pouch (2 tbsp.) taco seasoning and then adjust seasonings to taste.

-• Salsa: this Taco Soup recipes uses your favorite salsa instead of just diced tomatoes to give your soup another dimension of flavor.
-Make sure you us mild salsa or else your Taco Soup might be too spicy.
-It is easy to add more heat but it is hard to take it away!
+• Salsa: This Taco Soup recipes uses your favorite salsa instead of just diced tomatoes to give your soup another dimension of flavor.

-• Canned kidney beans: I like pairing both kidney beans and black beans together for added texture but you may substitute with additional black beans.
+• Canned Beans: I like pairing both kidney beans and black beans together for added texture but you may substitute with additional black beans.

 • Canned Sweet Corn: I use canned corn for this Taco Soup for convenience but feel free to use corn fresh off the cob if you prefer.
 You can also use frozen corn but add it toward the end of cooking, just so it has time to warm through, otherwise it can disintegrate.